Metadrop/ddev-aljibe/README.md

 [Drupal Updater](https://github.com/Metadrop/drupal-updater) is a tool to update Drupal core and contributed modules automatically.
 Aljibe includes Drupal Updater integration to help you keep your Drupal installation up to date.

-This PHP packages is able to update each module or theme in separate commits, update Drupal configuration and even update the Drupal core itself.
+This PHP package is able to update each module or theme in separate commits, update Drupal configuration and even update the Drupal core itself.
 It relies on Composer to perform the updates.

 Read more about Drupal Updater in this article: [Drupal Updater: Streamlining Drupal Maintenance Updates from CLI](https://metadrop.net/en/articles/drupal-updater-streamlining-drupal-maintenance-updates-cli).